OTI Festival 1976: Location

 Centro de Convenciones, Acapulco – host venue of the OTI Festival 1976.

 According to the rules of the OTI Festival at the time, the winning broadcaster of the previous edition would host the festival the following year.
 The Organización de Televisión Iberoamericana (OTI) designated Televisa, which was the winning broadcaster of the previous edition with the song "La felicidad" by Gualberto Castro for Mexico, as the host broadcaster of the 1976 edition.

 Televisa had hosted the 1974 festival in Acapulco.
 For 1976, Mexico City was proposed as the host city due to its good infrastructure to host international events, but the broadcaster opted again for Acapulco due to the municipality's prestigious reputation as a tourist centre both for mass tourism and for convention and congress purposes.
 The venue selected was the same as in 1974, the Teatro Juan Ruiz de Alarcón of the Centro de Convenciones.
 The theatre was a highly vanguardist building opened in 1973, a few months before hosting the 1974 festival, with a seating capacity for over 2,000 people.

 Participants

 Broadcasters from nineteen countries participated in this edition of the OTI Festival.
 The OTI members, public or private broadcasters from Spain and eighteen Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 This equaled the same record number of participants of the two previous years.
 From the countries that participated in the previous edition, Bolivia and the Dominican Republic decided to withdraw, while Honduras returned after missing that festival and Costa Rica took part for the first time.

-Some of the participating broadcasters, such as those representing Chile, Guatemala, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Guatemala, and Mexico, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

-One performing artist had previously represented the same country in previous editions: José Alfredo Fuentes had represented Chile in 1974.
+Two performing artist had previously represented the same country in previous editions: José Alfredo Fuentes had represented Chile in 1974, and Pablo Azael had represented Panama in 1975.
 All the competing songs from all the participating countries were performed in Spanish, even the Brazilian entry.